lukasnxyz/learn-ml/README.md

 For now this is just me learning about neural networks and machine learning, but I hope to soon turn this into a large community project.

-This is a library is meant for building and training neural networks in C. All implemented code has been written from scratch and uses only [C standard libraries](https://en.cppreference.com/w/c/header) so as to keep this project as clean and minimal as possible.
-This neural network library is meant to be portable and light weight to make machine learning more accessible to everyone.
+This library is meant for building and training neural networks in C. All implemented code has been written from scratch and uses only [C standard libraries](https://en.cppreference.com/w/c/header) so as to keep this project as clean and minimal as possible.
+This neural network library is meant to be portable and light weight to make machine learning more accessible to everyone on any computer.
+I also want to do this in C because it's far more fun than in Python.

 ### Quick start
 For neural network (plan on turning it into a library)